c0deGIO/MIDI-to-TuneShare-Converter/README.md

 Instructions
 - Download everything as a ZIP.
-- Open in a tab the page https://onlinesequencer.net/
+- Open in a new tab the page https://onlinesequencer.net/
 - Load a MIDI file in the tab opened, select all the notes and click "copy".
 - Go to the "Input" folder, create a new text file, paste the clipboard and save it.
 - Before running the main.py file, change the "filename" argument in line 100 to the name of the text file you just saved.